filecoin-project/FIPs/FIPS/fip-lowerbatchBal.md

 ## Abstract
 BatchBalancer and the batch gas fee were introduced in [FIP13](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0013.md) for provecommit and later updated in [FIP24](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0024.md), where the fee was added to the precommit step as well.
-This mechanism makes batching in precommit and aggregation in provecommit rational (ie, cost-effective) only when the base fee is above a given threshold (which depends on BatchBalancer, other parameters used in the mechanism and the gas used).
-This FIP proposes to revert to no fee for precommit and lower the value of BatchBalancer to 2 nanoFIL, from the current 5 nanoFIL, in order to have no BaseFee threshold for batching precommit and a lower BaseFee threshold for aggregating provecommit.
+This mechanism makes batching precommit multiple sectors in one `PreCommitSectorBatch2` message and aggregating proofs for multiple sectors and post in one `ProveCommitSectors3` message rational (i.e., cost-effective) only when the base fee is above a given threshold (which depends on `batchBalancer`, other parameters used in the mechanism and the gas used).
+This FIP proposes to revert to no fee for precommit and lower the value of `batchBalancer` to 2 nanoFIL in order to have no BaseFee threshold for batching precommit of mutiple sectors in one `PreCommitSectorBatch2` message and a lower BaseFee threshold for aggregating proofs for provecommit.

 ## Change Motivation
 Since August 2024, gas used for onboarding methods has been higher than in the past year (see [#1092](https://github.com/filecoin-project/FIPs/discussions/1092) for more details on data and causes).
 A simple mechanism to reduce gas consumption is batching: at times of high demand for network gas, storage providers (SPs) should be incentivized to batch as much as possible for both precommit and provecommit.